syonfox/endpoint-share-api-polyfill/README.md

   url: location.href,

   // extra, optional options
-  fbId: '123456789123456',
+  app_id: '123456789123456',// required for mesanger
-  hashtags: ['javascript', 'shareAPI', 'Polyfill']
+  hash_tags: ['javascript', 'shareAPI', 'Polyfill'],
+  via: 'tweiter_username',
+  desc: 'basical text',
+  email_address, cc_email_address, bcc_email_address, phone_number,
+  // redirect... etc the idea is you should be able to do anything

 })
 .then( _ => console.log('Yay, you shared it :)'))
 .catch( error => console.log('Oh noh!
 You couldn\'t share it! :\'(\n', error));
 ```
+> You can disable a ShareTarget by setting its name === false in the share options

-> You can pass the hashtags as a single (comma separated) string, or as an array.
+> You can pass the hash_tags as a single (comma separated) string, or as an array.

 ### Multi language

 It will try and use the supported languages based on user's `browser language` configuration.
-If the language is not found, it will uses a fallback (default english).
+If the language is not found, it will use a fallback (default english).

-Currently supported languages:
+Currently, supported languages:

 - cs
 - de